dgsob/forge/README.md

 Coming up with and testing different approaches to solve it was presented in my bachelor thesis "Analysis of structures of chemical compounds by means of graph theory" in January 2024.

 ## The solution
-Algorithm with theoretically polynomial time complexity, but linear in practice (when applied to chemical elements).
+Algorithm with theoretically polynomial time complexity, where the worst case can be approximated with $O(m^2n)$ with $m$ - the maximum size of a set, and $n$ - the number of sets in the sequence.
+This is an improvement over $O(m^n)$ for blindly checking every combination.

+In practice (when applied to chemical elements), as $m$ is both small and does not change much, the observed complexity resembles a linear one.

 The pseudo-code is available [here](https://github.com/dgsob/forge/blob/main/mgrc.pdf).
 Example implementation in Julia is a part of `forge` and can be found [here](https://github.com/dgsob/forge/blob/main/src/generation/filtering/mgraph.jl).

 ## Additional remarks on forge